SamOllason/bristolJS-slides-feb-2020/README.md

 I created the slides with a React-based tool called Spectacle.
 You can view the live presentation [here](https://samollason.github.io/bdf-oct-2019-presentation/).

+The talk was based on [this](https://medium.com/@sam_ollason/react-native-vs-swift-ios-c144496f1519) article I wrote on Medium.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).